Eligibility and Applications

 - Portfolios are not required.

-- Based on applications, students clearly demonstrating they may struggle with writing in English at the graduate level may receive a conditional acceptance requiring they take and pass an undergraduate English writing course for the sciences or for engineering in the semester before joining the Program full-time.
+- Based on applications, students clearly demonstrating they may struggle with writing in English at the graduate level may need to take and pass an undergraduate English writing course for the sciences or for engineering in their first or second semester.
 These courses are available online.
 This is determined on a case-by-case basis by our Admissions Committee (see below).

 - Still have questions?
 Watch a recorded information session about the Program here.